cometaj2/huckle/README.rst

 Huckle requires bash with access to man pages, Python and pip

-  - Install a supported of Python for your system
+  - Install a supported version of Python for your system

 Install huckle via Python's pip: